Books

 In 2017, the author and his partner of thirty-five years embarked on what they had planned as a ‘gap year’ between the end of their working lives and the start of retirement proper.
 What followed ended up being three years spent travelling all over the Italian Peninsula.
 This book is the result of that journey.

-Not a superficial skim, but something altogether more satisfying. – Susan Kurosawa, The Australian.
+Not a superficial skim, but something altogether more satisfying.’

 Whether writing about Napoleon or Michelangelo, the cities of Florence or Rome or great meals and companions, Wildman’s work is always approachable and informative.